Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ooralea recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers from statistical area data indicates Ooralea averaged approximately 9 new dwelling approvals per year.
-Over the past five financial years, between FY-21 and FY-25, around 45 homes were approved, with another 3 approved so far in FY-26.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ooralea averaged around 8 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 43 homes were approved, with another 3 so far in FY-26.

 Frequently Asked Questions - Development